Mannus Riedesel: Personal

 He was literate and well-traveled, but nevertheless a subject of the Counts of Sayn-Wittgenstein.
-The argument has been made that he was descended from a line of the Riedesel zu Josbach, a once knightly family in Hesse and Westfalen.
+The argument has been made that he was descended from a line of the Riedesel zu Josbach, a once knightly family in Hesse and Westfalen, collateral branch of a large Riedesel family.

 More recently, a relationship to the ruling family of Sayn-Wittgenstein through his mother's side has been hypothesized.
-This would be consistent with his seemingly high status and literacy.
+It is presumed his mother, Gerthrut Riedesel née Dickel is a granddaughter of Count Georg of Sayn-Wittgenstein (1524-1588), a Canon in Köln and Trier, through his illegitimate daughter Margareta (d.
+1603), who married Johannes Dickel, himself a secretary, advisor and lawyer of her uncle, Louis I, Count of Sayn-Wittgenstein.
+This kind of ancestry would be consistent with his seemingly high status and literacy.

 Riedesel used a variety of figures, but favored grapes and grapevines as symbols of fertility.
 Both human- and gargoyle-like faces adorn various structures.
 They are carved in the wood, as were inscriptions.
 The name of Mannus Riedesel appears on some, but not all, of his surviving buildings and in a variety of spellings.
 Today, the inscriptions and other ornamentation are brightly painted.

 Ludwigsburg

 Perhaps the best known of Riedesel's work is a large, two-winged house in Bad Berleburg.
 According to an inscription, the older gabled wing was built by Mannus Riedesel in 1707.
 The newer wing was built in 1724.
 Graf Casimir zu Sayn-Wittgenstein ruled the County of Wittgenstein-Berleburg from 1712 to his death in 1741.
 Under the regency of his mother, Casimir initiated construction of the Ludwigsburg as a residence for his younger brother, Ludwig Francis (1694–1750).
 The main door to the original house features an angel's head, which in the local folklore is said to represent the young Ludwig.
-Their mother, Gräfin Hedwig Sophie, moved her residence to the Ludwigsburg in 1725.
+Their mother, Gräfin Hedwig Sophie von Lippe-Brake (1669-1738), moved her residence to the Ludwigsburg in 1725.
 Later descendants of what was called the line of Sayn-Wittgenstein-Ludwigsburg became officers in service of the Russian czar, and the house eventually passed out of the family.
 It is now a private residence and not open to sight-seeing.

 It is situated along Odeborn creek, which flows through the city.
 The red-and-white Fachwerk is distinctive to the ruling family, as buildings of the time used only black-and-white coloration.
 The Ludwigsburg is richly decorated with carved ornamentation in the beams and corner posts.